Yeah, greetings and welcome back, my good buddies, good friends El Rushball and the Excellence in Broadcasting Network.

 Well, there's really nothing you can do.

-When he gets a question about increasing security at the schools and basically says won't matter.
+When he gets a question about increasing security at the schools and basically says won't matter, is that what he said?

-He said, Well, you can make all the changes you want, but you can never stop a random act of violence by a person who's intent on killing themselves.
+He said, well, you can make all the changes you want, but you can never stop a random act of violence by a person who's intent on killing themselves.

 Sounds to me like he doesn't think it's possible to stop these random acts of violence.